Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **D and E**

-### Question #40
+### Question #30 💩

 You have an Azure subscription that contains an Azure Active Directory (Azure AD) tenant.

 You are configuring a build pipeline in Azure Pipelines that will include a task named Task1.

-Task1 will authenticate by using an Azure AD service principal.
+**Task1 will authenticate by using an Azure AD service principal.**

 Which three values should you configure for Task1?
 Each correct answer presents part of the solution.